-"Ziplock Bag" is a garage jam that can be found on One Foot In The Grave
+"Ziplock Bag" can be found on One Foot In The Grave

 .
 It mixes a little bit of punk rock with a little bit of the blues.
-The dueling slide guitar jam is hardly perfect, and frankly, I sort of find it annoying.
+The dueling slide guitar jam is hardly perfect, and frankly, I sort of find it overly abrasive.
 Beck's vocals and harmonica are similarly distorted.
-I don't don't imagine that this song went through more than one take.

-"; "phony lady layin' flat on the road" is in "The Spirit Moves Me
+"; "phony lady layin' flat on the road" in "The Spirit Moves Me

 Played live 6 times:

 Latest known live version: July 2, 2000Fall 1994 Mellow Gold tour: